|QUICK SPECS ABOUT PATTERN|

 Due to the fact that this design uses very little in the way of shoelace length, it may be possible to use a single shoelace to complete one pair of shoes.
 This will depend on the size and type of the shoe being laced.
 Always measure the estimated length needed before purchasing shoelaces.

-Additionally, it’s a good idea to have a high-quality pair of laces made from a durable material that will not stretch on its own.
-Check out our RocketInk® shoelaces for different colors and textures that can be used to complete this design look.
+Additionally, it’s a good idea to have a high-quality pair of laces made from a durable material.
+Our Xpand® shoelaces can be used for this design and purchased on our website here.

 While there’s no need for a certain number of eyelets to achieve the Angle Bar lace design, we recommend having at least four eyelets on each side of the shoe.
 This causes a more visual impact with your design.
 Ideally, the eyelets should be the color of the shoe itself — this makes the unused eyelets “disappear” and prominently emphasizes the angles of the shoelace design.